Triangularisation of Singularly Perturbed Logarithmic Differential Systems of Rank 2: Singularly Perturbed Systems

-Inspired by techniques in \cite{MR0096016,MR0214869,MR0245929} (see also \cite[\S11 and \S25.3] {MR0460820}), we search for a gauge transformation $\GG_1$ in the following unipotent form: \eqntag{ \GG_1 (x, \epsilon) \coleq \mtx{1 & \HIDE{0} \\ s (x, \epsilon) & 1} \fullstop{,} } where $s (x, \epsilon)$ is to be solved for.
-Then matrices $\GG_1$ and $\VV$ must satisfy the following matrix differential equation: \eqn{ \epsilon x \de_x \GG_1 = \GG_1 \AA - \Lambda \GG_1 - \VV \GG_1 \fullstop } It yields four scalar equations:
+Inspired by techniques in \cite{MR0096016,MR0214869,MR0245929} (see also \cite[\S11 and \S25.3] {MR0460820}), we search for a gauge transformation $\GG_1$ in the following unipotent form: \eqntag{ \GG_1 (x, \hbar) \coleq \mtx{1 & \HIDE{0} \\ s (x, \hbar) & 1} \fullstop{,} } where $s (x, \hbar)$ is to be solved for.
+Then matrices $\GG_1$ and $\VV$ must satisfy the following matrix differential equation: \eqn{ \hbar x \del_x \GG_1 = \GG_1 \AA - \Lambda \GG_1 - \VV \GG_1 \fullstop } It yields four scalar equations:

 Observe that $v_{ij}$ are expressed entirely in terms of $s$ and the known data, so the problem has been reduced to solving the nonlinear differential equation in \eqref{190320200238}.
-This differential equation satisfies all the hypotheses of the \hyperlink{190312131608}{Main Asymptotic Existence Lemma} (\Autoref{190312131608}).
-Thus, equation \eqref{190320200238} has a unique solution which is a regular function germ $s = s (x, \epsilon) \in R$.
+This differential equation is a singularly perturbed Riccati equation which on any sufficiently small disc centred at $x = 0$ satisfies the hypotheses of the Exact Existence and Uniqueness Theorem, Theorem 5.1 in \cite{MY2008.06492}.
+Thus, equation \eqref{190320200238} has a unique solution which is a regular function germ $s = s (x, \hbar) \in R$.

-To remove the diagonal terms of $\VV$, we transform the system \eqref{190321154017} into \eqref{190321135803} via a diagonal transformation of the form \eqntag{ \GG_2 (x, \epsilon) \coleq \mtx{g_{11} (x, \epsilon) & \HIDE{0} \\ \HIDE{0} & g_{22} (x, \epsilon)} \fullstop{,} } where $g_{ii} (x, \epsilon) \in R$ are to be solved for.
-The matrices $\GG_2$ and $\UU$ must satisfy the following matrix differential equation \eqn{ \epsilon x \dv{}{x} \GG_2 = \GG_2 \Lambda - \Lambda \GG_2 + \epsilon x (\GG_2 \VV - \UU \GG_2) \fullstop } It yields three nontrivial scalar equations: \eqn{ \de_x g_{11} = v_{11} g_{11} \fullstop{,} \qqquad \de_x g_{2} = v_{22} g_{22} \fullstop{,} \qqquad u = v_{12} g_{11} g_{22}^{-1} \fullstop } The first two are easy to solve by integration, and they determine an expression for $u$.
+To remove the diagonal terms of $\VV$, we transform the system \eqref{190321154017} into \eqref{190321135803} via a diagonal transformation of the form \eqntag{ \GG_2 (x, \hbar) \coleq \mtx{g_{11} (x, \hbar) & \HIDE{0} \\ \HIDE{0} & g_{22} (x, \hbar)} \fullstop{,} } where $g_{ii} (x, \hbar) \in R$ are to be solved for.
+The matrices $\GG_2$ and $\UU$ must satisfy the following matrix differential equation \eqn{ \hbar x \dv{}{x} \GG_2 = \GG_2 \Lambda - \Lambda \GG_2 + \hbar x (\GG_2 \VV - \UU \GG_2) \fullstop } It yields three nontrivial scalar equations: \eqn{ \del_x g_{11} = v_{11} g_{11} \fullstop{,} \qqquad \del_x g_{2} = v_{22} g_{22} \fullstop{,} \qqquad u = v_{12} g_{11} g_{22}^{-1} \fullstop } The first two are easy to solve by integration, and they determine an expression for $u$.
 Since $v_{11}, v_{22}$ are regular germs, so are $g_{11}, g_{22}$. \end{proof}